Data Capture and Preparations G (11520.1)

 Learning outcomesAfter successful completion of this unit, students will be able to:

-2. Choose and apply appropriate techniques for capturing data from existing sources;
+2. Apply appropriate techniques for capturing data from existing sources;

 4. Convert data from one format to another one in R;